 Columbia River King Salmon Fishing – March-October

-King Salmon, also known as the Chinook, are the biggest of all salmon fish species swimming the mighty Columbia River.
-We’re talking massive fish that can easily surpass the 25-30 pounds weight line.
-Some anglers have pulled 55-pounder and sometimes more King Salmon.
+King Salmon, also known as Chinook, are the biggest of all Salmon fish species swimming the mighty Columbia River.
+We’re talking massive fish that can easily surpass the 20-30 pounds weight.
+Some anglers have landed 40lb+ King Salmon.

-If you want to bag yourself a huge king Salmon, ensure you have the Buoy 10 fishery on your Portland, Oregon fishing itinerary.
-The Buoy is not only a shipping marker at the mouth of River Columbia but also the hottest fishing spot for monster-size King Salmon in Oregon and across the Lower 48.
+If you want to bag yourself a huge King Salmon, ensure you have the Buoy 10 fishery on your Portland, Oregon fishing itinerary.
+The Buoy is not only a shipping marker at the mouth of the Columbia but also the hottest fishing spot for monster-size King Salmon in Oregon and across the Lower 48.

-You’ll also want to frequent the Columbia River stretch between Portland, Oregon and Bonneville Dam in the breathtaking Columbia River Gorge for a better shot at trapping King Salmon.
+You’ll also want to frequent the Columbia River stretch between Portland, Oregon and Bonneville Dam in the breathtaking Columbia River Gorge for a great shot at catching a King Salmon.

-Expect hard tackles because King Salmon are big 10-50-pounder fish or “June hogs” and guarantee you hard fighting action before you can finally secure them in your cooler.
+Expect hard fought battles because King Salmon are big and powerful.
+They guarantee you hard fighting action before you can finally secure them in your net.

 Columbia River Steelhead Fishing-July-September

 The Steelhead love the Pacific Ocean as much as they love the Oregon waterways.
 Steelhead arrive in Portland waters in two runs: the Summer run and the Winter run.
 So, we’ve got what we call the “summers” Steelhead and the “winters” Steelhead.

 Summers are biting in Portland during the lengthy Spring and Summer seasons.
 Steelhead swim close to shore and are popular with beach anglers.
 Boaters trolling or anchoring in the Steelhead travel paths can also catch several of them.